×

 How to Motivate Your ESL Students to Speak English in Class

-You arrive to your ESL class with an awesome speaking activity that you know your students will relate to.
+You arrive to your ESL class with an awesome speaking activity that you know your students will relate to, but when you ask for volunteers, only Super Student Sally raises her hand… as usual.

-Funny how students love talking when you want them to listen, but when it’s time for them to speak, there’s nothing but silence!
+Funny how students love talking when you want them to listen, but when it’s time for them to speak, there’s nothing but silence.

-Read on for how to make students speak English in the classroom, including what may be stopping them and eight ways to motivate your ESL students to speak up!
+Fortunately, there are plenty of simple, laid-back methods you can implement to change this.
+Here’s how to make students speak English in the classroom, including what may be stopping them and eight ways to motivate your ESL students to speak up.

 Speaking English in the Classroom: Common Obstacles